-Which brokers offer High Leverage?
+Which Brokers Offer High Leverage?

 Some Forex brokers limit the maximum leverage on currency pairs to 1:25, 1:50, or a similar ratio.
 Obviously, these brokers are acting outside of jurisdictions imposing such restrictions.
 Current maximums on Forex instruments that regulated Forex brokers in the US may offer only leverage of 1:50, while the European broker under ESMA allowed using only 1:30.

-It is not uncommon for some high leverage Forex brokers to offer accounts in their offshore subdivisions with a much higher leverage under the same company management.
+It is not uncommon for some high leverage Forex brokers to offer accounts in their offshore subdivisions with much higher leverage under the same company management.

 It is recommended to look into the average leverage offered across different asset classes to get a feel for what’s reasonable.
 For example, the maximum leverage for various financial instruments and commodities may look as follows: